rodralez/NaveGo/README.md

 We are looking for contributors for NaveGo!
 Until now, NaveGo is a one-man project.
 We hope the navigation community compromise and contribute with this open-source tool.

-You can contribute in many ways, reporting bugs or asking for new features as well.
+You can contribute in many ways, writing code, writing a manual, reporting bugs or asking for new features as well.

-If you are interested, please contact Dr. Rodrigo Gonzalez at rodralez [at] frm [dot] utn [dot] edu [dot] ar.
+If you are interested, please feel free to contact Dr. Rodrigo Gonzalez at rodralez [at] frm [dot] utn [dot] edu [dot] ar.

 ## Documentation